shalabi67/springer/README.md

 ###Graphic
 This class is responsible to draw object into Canvas.
 This abstract class that will be implemented by Line, Rectangle and other graphics objects.

+## Notes
+### Number of paramters
+commands ignores extra paramters, but fail in case of missing parameter.